numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

            if the dim size will be determined from the operands and not from a :ref:`frozen <frozen>` signature

+   .. c:member:: PyObject *identity_value

+       Identity for reduction, when :c:member:`PyUFuncObject.identity`
+       is equal to :c:data:`PyUFunc_IdentityValue`.

 PyArrayIter_Type and PyArrayIterObject
 --------------------------------------